Scrap and recycling regulation

 Catalytic-converter laws — recent state moves

-- California — proof-of-origin documentation
+- California — proof-of-origin documentation; only verified parties can sell

-- Texas — dealer licensing reform
+- Texas — dealer licensing reform tying converter purchases to a state-issued license

 See also: Recycling Guide → Auto for the converter market context.